 If art thus becomes a manner of human self-experimentation, and if the “self” is increasingly collectivized and extended to entire communities, how does it differ from martial invention and biopolitical experiments except in terms of its marginal, political-economic power?

-The distinctions between artistic practice and techno-social practice are in all of the previously mentioned examples difficult or even arbitrary.
+The distinctions between artistic practice and techno-social practice in all of the above-mentioned examples are difficult or even arbitrary.
 And here we come to the elephant in the room: the definition of technology.
-While The Oxford English Dictionary conventionally defines technology as a “branch of knowledge concerned with the mechanical arts and applied sciences,” cybernetics, general systems theory, media theory, and philosophers such as Gilbert Simondon have complicated its definition by taking it out of the nature/culture dichotomy and into more complex techno-social dynamics.
+While The Oxford English Dictionary conventionally defines technology as a “branch of knowledge concerned with the mechanical arts and applied sciences,” cybernetics, general systems theory, media theory, and philosophers like Gilbert Simondon have complicated its definition by taking it out of the nature/culture dichotomy and into more complex techno-social dynamics.